inbzar/docs/apps/docs/content/modules/sales-channels/sales-channels.md

 ### Store

 A store has a default sales channel.
-When you first run your Medusa backend or seed your database, a default sales channel is created, if it doesn’t exist, and associated with the store.
+When you first run your InBzar backend or seed your database, a default sales channel is created, if it doesn’t exist, and associated with the store.

 The relation is implemented in the [Store](../../references/entities/classes/entities.Store.mdx) entity.
 You can access the default sales channel of a store by expanding the `default_sales_channel` relation and using `store.default_sales_channel`.
 You can also access the ID of the default sales channel using `store.default_sales_channel_id`.